Heliopolitans: Fictional history

 In Celestial Heliopolis, Seth murdered his brother Osiris in an attempted coup but Osiris' wife Isis, and his sons Horus and Anubis combined their powers to resurrect Osiris.
 Osiris then dispatched Horus to exact revenge on Seth in a battle that lasted for several hundred years, ending when Seth gained the upper hand and sealed the gods in a pyramid.
 The trapped gods remained in the pyramid for several millennia until they managed to reach out to the Asgardian god Odin.
 With help from Odin's son, Thor, they defeated Seth, severing his left hand as they battled, and freed the Heliopolitans.
+The Heliopolitans had captured a large creature called the Devourer, who later escaped and fought Thor and the Thing.

 Osiris later empowered Thor to revive Asgardians who were harmed by the Destroyer.

 The gods of Heliopolis, powerless and calling themselves "Lost Ones", joined Thor and Earth Force in fighting Seth and his forces again, and ultimately regained their powers after the apparent death of Seth.

+The pages of Moon Knight: City of the Dead reveals that Heliopolitan Taweret assists in the judgement of souls in Duat.